axelvaldez/radical-companies/_posts/3-radical-model/2023-03-11-the-radical-foundation-house.markdown

     alt='The word EXPERIMENTATION sits in between the floor and the roof and holds up the house.' style='height:3.33in; '>
   </div>
- <p>Finally, <span class='_paradigm'>Eexperimentation</span>, underlying all practices, holds up the house.
-This means that that whether an experiment worked as you expected it or not, you always learn from it.
+ <p>Finally, <span class='_paradigm'>experimentation</span>, underlying all practices, holds up the house.
+This means that whether an experiment worked as you expected it or not, you always learn from it.
 Knowledge holds up the house.</p>

 <h1>Altogether Now</h1>
  <p>Altogether, they make up the <span class='_paradigm'>Radical Foundation</span> house,</p>